JCheney20/UWC_SE_2025/application/docs/01 - JavaScript, TypeScript, and React & React Native.md

 **Key Concepts:**

 *   **Components:** The building blocks of a React application.
-They are essentially JavaScript functions (or classes, but we'll stick to functions as requested) that return JSX.
+They are essentially JavaScript functions that return JSX.
 *   **JSX:** A syntax extension for JavaScript that looks a lot like HTML.
 It allows you to write UI elements directly within your JavaScript code.
 *   **Props:** (short for properties) are how you pass data from a parent component to a child component.
 Think of them as function arguments.
 *   **State:** Data that is managed *within* a component and can change over time.
 When state changes, React re-renders the component.

 **Example Component (using TypeScript and Functional Components):**

-Let's modify `src/App.tsx`.

 ```tsx
 import React, { useState } from "react";